snowblindnz/simple-plex-docker/README.md

 ![Network Structure](/network.png?raw=true "Optional Title")

 - Plex traffic is routed directly to the internet.
 All plex traffic is TLS encrypted.
+(Plex media server does not work well with VPNs).
-- Overseer traffic is accessed via cloudlfare tunnel through an external subdomain (no issues with dynamic IPs/reverse Proxies)
+- Overseer traffic is accessed via cloudlfare tunnel through an external subdomain (no issues with dynamic IPs/reverse Proxies).
 - Torrent searching and downloading is secured via glueton forcing all external traffic for these containers to go through your VPN provider.

 # Requirements: